 Simply put: if it's not a Oneworld partner and the partner page on AA's website doesn't say you will earn Loyalty Points, then you won't.

-AA has a large list of partners, but flights on China Southern Airlines, Etihad, Fiji Airways, and Hawaiian Airlines won't earn Loyalty Points — even though you can earn AA miles when flying on these airlines.
+AA has a large list of partners, but flights on China Southern Airlines, Etihad, Fiji Airways, and Hawaiian Airlines, and a few others won't earn Loyalty Points — even though you can earn AA miles when flying on these airlines.

-There's a workaround though.
-If you're able to book the flight with an American Airlines flight number, you'll earn AAdvantage miles and Loyalty Points as if you're flying on an American Airlines flight number.
+There's a workaround, though.
+If you can book the flight with an American Airlines flight number, you'll earn AAdvantage miles and Loyalty Points as if you're flying on an American Airlines flight number.

 Bask Bank